run-llama/llama-hub/llama_hub/zep/README.md

-# Zep Loader
+# Zep Reader

-The Zep Loader returns a set of texts corresponding to a text query or embeddings retrieved from a Zep Collection.
+The Zep Reader returns a set of texts corresponding to a text query or embeddings retrieved from a Zep Collection.
 The Reader is initialized with a Zep API URL and optionally an API key.
 The Reader can then be used to load data from a Zep Document Collection.